 I recently watched the movie “Where Eagles Dare” again since a very long time ago.
-Then I was a kid and I remembered how much I admired the gear and especially the parka/jacket the team wore.
+I remembered how much I admired the gear as a kid, especially the parka/jacket the team wore.
 It was reversible with snow white on one side and camou on the other.

 Searching the web I first read that the jackets was probably made specially for the movie (or movies – they are also seen in the movie “The Eagle Has Landed“) and there was a company in England who made excellent replicas.
 Soon I also read about cheap but bad replicas from China or better ones from the US.
 Too bad there were not made for the war or were they?
 The fuzz is really about the camouflage used in the movie – it doesn’t match the german inventions.
 All described in this picture.
 Some says they used authentic prototypes in the movie – who knows?

 It wasn’t until when I found some German words as; winterjacke = winter jacket, wendbar = reversible, splintertarn and sumpftarn (the german camouflage types) that interesting search results came up.
 A company in Germany also sells replicas.
 Here is a sad movie with stills with some kids playing and where I believe such a jacket is shown.
 They also have a bit more information (in German) about how it went down in history when these were invented.